 Congressman Stephen Lynch

-State Senator Thomas Kennedy9th Rep Michael Brady
+State Senator Thomas Kennedy

 10th Rep Christine Canavan